 As I discussed in my previous post about taxes, there are different types of taxation systems.

-Then, how do you determine your country of residence?
+How do you determine your country of residence?

-However, there are some important caveats and details that you need to have into account.
-Additionally, there are some legal and ethical considerations.
+As we will see next, there are still some details you need to take into account.
+Let’s talk about them first before entering into legal and ethical considerations.

 How To Avoid Taxes Legally

 If you are reading this, I hope you are asking the right questions.
 This is not a post to show you how to avoid taxes by traveling the world.
 That woud be laughable.
 My goal is showing you how, if you are a nomad, you can avoid taxes legally based on the fact that you are not enjoying any benefits from them.